 Over the past couple of years I’ve been hooked on reading blogs from parents who just get it.
 They’ve been there.
 And guess what?
 They hate autism.
 And they’re not afraid to shout about that fact.
 To many people it makes these writers seem brave.
 Someone who speaks the “truth”, but when it comes to me the truth is that it’s always made me feel a bit uncomfortable reading those words.

 My son is autistic.
 Do I hate that part of him?
 Nope.
 I don’t.
 Do I find some days challenging and difficult?
 Yep.
 Many.
 So why is it that I feel down trodden and exhausted.
-Because I don’t hate kiddo’s Autism, so it can’t be that can it?
+Because I don’t hate kiddo’s Autism.
+To hate his autism would mean hating him.
+He is autistic.
+It’s who he is.
+He doesn’t carry his autism around in a handbag and whip it out whenever he fancies.
+So it can’t be that can it?
 Here’s what it is that I actually do hate.

 1. The lack of provision in mainstream schools.
 I’m talking everything from limited staffing to a total lack of knowledge and understanding that would shock you to your very core if you haven’t witnessed it before.
 This is not necessarily (it could be I guess) the school’s fault.
 Why?
 Because they have zero money.
 Zilch.
 Nada.
 We have the current government to thank for that.
 They can’t fund courses, extra staff, experts or support using only magic beans that have been drawn by reception students, because let’s face it, they can’t even afford magic beans right now.

 2. The lack of SEN school places that many of our children so desperately crave.
 Please see above re: funding issues.